 Confession serves three critical purposes: reconciliation, reflection, and renewal.
 First, it reconciles us with God, allowing us to accept His unconditional forgiveness.

 When approached sincerely, confession transforms guilt into peace and strengthens virtues.
 It is a reminder of God’s unending mercy and a call to live in His light.
-This process also equips us to identify examples of sins to say at confession, ensuring a thorough and sincere experience.
+This process helps us find sins to mention in confession.
+This way, we can have a complete and sincere experience.

 Identifying sins can be challenging for many reasons.
-For some, it’s due to a lack of understanding about what constitutes sin, while others may downplay their actions to avoid guilt.
+Some people don’t understand what sin is.
+Others downplay their actions to escape guilt.

 Cultural influences, such as societal norms that blur moral boundaries, further complicate self-reflection.